 Welcome to Vermouth 101.
 The intent of these pages is to demystify vermouth, primarily for the American audience.
-Vermouth has been ubiquitous in the USA for well over a century, but few Americans actually understand or appreciate the stuff and some have even maligned it.
-Coincidentally, today we’re living in a new “golden age” of vermouth with classic brands revitalized and new, experimental vermouths emerging both from the traditional European sources and from upstart American artisans.
+Vermouth has been ubiquitous in the USA for well over a century, but few Americans understand what it is, and some have even maligned it.
+Coincidentally, we’re living in a new “golden age” of vermouth with classic brands revitalized and new, experimental vermouths emerging both from the traditional European sources and from upstart American winemakers.
 Now is a great time to raise your vermouth awareness!
-While we’re here, we’ll also look at quinquina and americano, two cousins of vermouth that are all but forgotten in the US, yet are also reemerging with vigor.
+While we’re here, we’ll also look at quinquina and americano, two cousins of vermouth that were all but forgotten in the US, yet are also reemerging with vigor.

 To understand vermouth, one first must understand aperitif wines.
 Aperitif derives from the Latin aperire, which is the verb “to open,” in the sense of opening up the appetite.
 All true aperitifs carry a bittersweet character that stimulates the production of gastric juices and promotes appetite.

 Aperitif wines are aromatized wines.
 Aromatized means that the wine has been infused with botanicals that add flavor and color.
 The aperitif wine category includes all vermouths, quinquinas, americanos, and a smattering of other proprietary formula wine products.

 Pineau des Charentes